mbround18/ddt-api-testing-strategy/README.md

 - [~] Tests have detailed logs or reports helping to troubleshoot failures
 - [x] Tests can be executed in parallel
 - [x] Tests are data driven for maximum coverage
+- [ ] Personal - Create a blog post about the testing methodology and how this repository covers it.

+## Getting Started

+1. Download and install NodeJS lts
+1. Download and install git
+1. Download and install yarn
+1. Clone with repository `git clone <url>`
+1. Install the project dependancies: `yarn install`
+1. Run the tests `yarn test`

 [//]: <> (Links Below...)